kagalle/objective-gentoo/gentoo_install_guide.rst

   GPT goes with UEFI.
 GPT is not supported with BIOS.
 MBR partitioning was used for BIOS (and optionally with compatibility mode) instead.
 GPT works well and has fewer restrictions and more features.

-* OpenRC (as apposed to using `systemd` for init)
+* OpenRC (as apposed to using `systemd` for the `init` system)

   This a "sensitive" topic - just check the Internet for articles over the last 10 years or more.
 My success with `systemd` has been less positive than without it, and so I choose to avoid it.
 This is based strictly my personal opinion.
 Systemd is a set of software that has enveloped much of the Linux system software.
 Note that the `init` process is only one area affected by `systemd`.
 Other areas, especially related to the desktop environment (e.g. elogind) are also `systemd` related, but usable outside of that environment.
 There are other examples like audio support `pulseaudio`.
 When I started with Linux, `systemd` didn't exist.

 * Desktop profile and matching Stage3 file

   Choice of a profile makes a big difference on how large the final system is and how much software is installed by default.
 However, for a desktop machine, it is best to use the desktop profile, as all that additional software makes for a lot less manual configuration and a much smoother experience.
-It is well worth if you want to use a desktop enviroment, like in this case, `xfce4`.
+It is well worth if you want to use a desktop environment, like in this case, `xfce4`.

 * Use the pre-built Gentoo binary kernel